TheOldZoom/discord-auto-quest/README.md

 ## Disclaimer

 This project is provided for **educational purposes** only.
 Use at your own risk.
-Automating the Discord client may conflict with Discord’s Terms of Service.
+Automating a Discord Account Breaks Discord’s Terms of Service.
 Do not commit `.env` or real tokens to git.

 ## Credits